 - Folic acid: It is vital to prevent birth defects.
 You can also get folic acid from citrus fruits, beans, cereals, pasta, rice, and green leafy vegetables.

 - Iron: Experts state that you need twice the regular amount of iron during pregnancy.
 Iron supplements are prescribed in early pregnancy to avoid the risk of iron deficiency anemia during pregnancy.
-Include iron-rich foods such as lean meat, chicken, leafy greens, beans, and cereals.
+It’s important to note that anemia affects around 37% of pregnant women, according to the World Health Organization (WHO).
+To boost iron levels naturally, incorporating iron-rich foods into the diet is essential.
+Some examples include foods such as lean meat, chicken, leafy greens, beans, and cereals.

 - Calcium: It is essential for developing your baby’s bones, teeth, heart, muscles, and nerves.
 Milk and its products, soya beans, green leafy vegetables, and nuts are calcium-rich foods.